 Anyway, let me just finish with this: The FT1 is the new benchmark.
 Bravo, FiiO!

 Thanks for reading.
-You can support us by purchasing anything using any of our affiliate links, like this one:
+You can support us by purchasing anything using any of our affiliate links, like these:

 Any purchase you make on Amazon or Linsoul with any of our affiliate links will give us a small provision at no cost to you.